smatechnologies/ibm-i-agent-docs/docs/Files/Agents/IBM-i/LSAM-Software-Maintenance-(PTFs).md

 Special attention is called to the first data entry field on this
 display: PTF Source.
-Although there are four different methods supported for distributing and installing LSAM PTFs, most clients of [SMA Technologies]{.GeneralCompanyName} are using the \"IFS\" method because it does not require penetration of firewalls protecting the IBM i partition, and because this well-documented installation method is fast and easy to use.
+Although there are four different methods supported for distributing and installing LSAM PTFs, most clients of SMA Technologies are using the \"IFS\" method because it does not require penetration of firewalls protecting the IBM i partition, and because this well-documented installation method is fast and easy to use.
 However, sites that operate a large number of IBM i